-Hz.
-Mevlana was born in 30 September 1207 in the city of Balkh of Horasan, where Turkish tribes lived (today Balkh is within the boundaries of Afghanistan).
-His mother was Mumine Hatun, who was the daughter of Rukneddin, the emir of Balkh and his father was Bahaeddin Veled, who was called as Sultan-i Ulema (the sultan of scholars).
-Their clash of opinions with Fahreddin-i Razi, one of the philosophers of the time, and the approaching invasion of Mongols caused the family of Bahaeddin Veled to leave Balkh together with their relatives.
-After staying for a time in Baghdad, Mecca, Medina, Damascus, Malatya, Erzincan and Karaman, this migration had ended up on 3th May 1228 in Konya upon the invitation of Alaeddin Keykubad, the Seljuk Emperor.
+Mevlana Celaleddin-i Rumi was born in 30 September 1207 in the city of Balkh of Horasan.
+Balkh was the city where Turkish tribes lived (today Balkh is within the boundaries of Afghanistan).
+His mother was Mumine Hatun.
+She was the daughter of Rukneddin, the emir of Balkh.
+And his father was Bahaeddin Veled.
+He was Sultan-i Ulema (the sultan of scholars).
+They had to leave Balkh with their relatives because of Mongol invasion.
+They had stayed and traveled for a time in Baghdad, Mecca, Medina, Damascus, Malatya, Erzincan and Karaman, Upon the invitation of Alaeddin Keykubad, the Seljuk Emperor, They had ended their migration in Konya, 1228.

-After getting merried to Gevher Banu in Karaman, Hz.
-Mevlana had two sons named Bahaeddin (Sultan Veled) and Alaeddin.
-Years later, during the time when he lived in Konya, Gevher Banu passed away and Hz.
-Mevlana got married to Kerra Hatun and had 2 more children from this marriage named Muzaffareddin Emir Alim and Melike.
+After getting married to Gevher Banu in Karaman, Hz.
+Mevlana (Rumi) had two sons named Bahaeddin (Sultan Veled) and Alaeddin.
+Years later, during the time when he lived in Konya, Gevher Banu passed away.
+After the death of his wife, Hz.
+Mevlana (Rumi) got married to Kerra Hatun.
+He had 2 more children from second marriage.
 Hz.
 Mevlana had already started to attend his father’s lessons at a very early age and tried to find the secrets of truth on the way to God.
 He had learned Turkish, Arabic, Persian, common Greek, and Classical Greek.
 He had studied other religions along with Islam and from history to medicine; he had received education first from his father and then from Seyyid Burhaneddin Tirmizi and other esteemed scholars of that time.
 Then, he had started to convey such information to hundreds of students in Maddrassahs.

 Upon the separation with his closest friend, Hz.
 Mevlana had entered a new stage.
 He appointed first Sheikh Selahaddin-I Zerkub and then Chalabi Husameddin, one of his students, after Sheikh Selahaddin-I Zerkub passed away to teach on his behalf.